-Figure 45: Flow chart of the recipe kmo_rtd_image
+Figure 53: Flow chart of the recipe kmo\rtd\image

 - 1. From the raw object frame and the master dark (or a specified sky frame) the desired IFU frame is extracted. - 2.
 The two IFU frames are subtracted. - 3.
 The resulting frame is reconstructed into a cube using the bad pixel mask, the spectral curvature calibration frame and the wavelength calibration frame. - 4.
 The cube is collapsed along the spectral axis within specified wavelength range.
 If required wavelengths across OH sky emission lines are omitted. - 5.
 If automatic centres are required, they will be extracted now.
 The resulting x- & y-values are stored in a vector. - 6.
-The steps above are repeated for each IFU to process.
+The steps above are repeated for each IFU to process. - 7.
+The resulting images are merged into a single combined image.